-Really, the persona (and the job-to-be-done/problem scenario) is a means to an end- it should be answering some facet of the question ‘Who is our customer, and what’s important to them?’.
+Really, the persona (and the jobs-to-be-done) is a means to an end- it should be answering some facet of the question ‘Who is our customer, and what’s important to them?’.
 It’s iterative, with a process that looks something like this:

 You’ll use the same interview guide and subjects for these.
 The template is the same as the personas, but I maintain a separate (though related) tutorial for these–

 How do you interview subjects?
 And, action!
 The #1 place I see teams struggle is at the beginning and it’s with the paradox that to get to a big market you need to nail a series of small markets.
 Sure, they might have heard something about segmentation in a marketing class, but here you need to apply that from the very beginning.

 The fix is to create a screener for each persona.
 This is a factual question whose job is specifically and only to determine whether a given subject does or does not map to your target persona.
 In the HVAC in a Hurry technician persona (see above), you might have a screening question like: ‘How many HVAC’s did you repair last week?’.
 If it’s <10, you might instead be talking to a handyman or a manager (or someone who’s not an HVAC tech at all).

 And this is the point where (if I’ve made them comfortable enough to be candid with me) teams will ask me ‘But we want to go big- be the next Facebook.’
 And then we talk about how just about all those success stories where there’s a product that has for all intents and purpose a universal user base started out by killing it in small, specific segments and learning and growing from there.